 How to Make a Nature Mandala Step-by-Step Instructions

-Invite children from toddlers to teens to use various natural materials to make a nature mandala using the instructions below.
+Invite children, from toddlers to teens, to use natural materials to create a nature mandala by following the instructions below.
 Or, try making a mud pie mandala!

 1. Collect and sort an assortment of natural materials:

-- To create a nature mandala, invite each nature mandala artist to collect pieces of nature and gather natural materials in the backyard, at a park, or in the natural world.
+- To create a nature mandala, invite each artist to collect natural materials in the backyard, at a park, or in the natural world.

-- Unless there is a stash of natural treasures that you can use to make nature mandala crafts nearby.
+- Unless there is a stash of natural treasures nearby that you can use to make nature mandala crafts.

-- Because mandalas are made with repeating patterns of similar shapes, gathering multiples of whatever natural materials you find to create your mandala art is best.
+- Because mandalas are made with repeating patterns of similar or alternating shapes, colors, and sizes, gathering multiples of the natural materials you find is best.

 - Collect items with a basket or bag.

-- Once collected, sort natural materials into a muffin tin, hardware bead organizer, or other recycled containers that will work to divide and organize them before constructing a nature mandala.
+- Once collected, sort natural materials into a muffin tin, a hardware bead organizer, or other recycled containers that will help divide and organize them before constructing a nature mandala.

 Nature Mandala Art and Craft Supplies: